-Over the years more often than not we tend to walk down to this beach since it only takes 20 – 25 minutes from the house we use.
+Over the years more often than not we tend to walk down to this beach since it only takes 15 – 20 minutes from the house we use.
 But, that’s the easy part of course, as based on your fitness level and the number of beers or cocktails you may have consumed at the taverna, the walk back up to the village can be quite challenging!
 The photo to your left gives you a clear idea of just how steep that walk back to the Old Village actually is, though it does overstate it a bit since both the road and the path provide a more gradual ascent.

 One word of caution when you begin to carve out your place on the beach is that you must be aware that when a large ferry passes by, even one a couple kilometers or more out into the sea, eventually some very large waves that were generated by the ship’s wake make their way to shore.
-When that happens, if you have set your towel, chair or lie-low too close to the water’s edge you are definitely going to get wet!
+When that happens, if you have set your towel or chair too close to the water’s edge you are definitely going to get wet!
 It’s actually quite comical to watch this happen to unsuspecting newcomers, as it always results in a scramble to higher ground.

 The Megalo Mourtia Taverna

 Besides us, there is also a core group of foreigners who own homes on the island that frequent this taverna, so it’s very common to see the same smiling faces milling about on a daily basis.
 In addition to the great food and service, there’s two other benefits to eating at the Megalo Mourtia Taverna.
 First, it qualifies you to use (for no charge) one of their lounge chairs (subject to availability) that are located on the same level as the restaurant and some that are on the beach in front of the restaurant property as well.
-If you can land on the level of the restaurant chair you have the choice of being directly in the sun,or lying underneath one of the lovely olive trees on the property (see picture to your left).
+If you can land on the level of the restaurant chair you have the choice of being directly in the sun,or lying underneath one of the lovely olive trees on the property.
 The second benefit is the ability to park a rental car on the property when space permits (get there early!).

 The Menu